traaga/smart-garden/README.md

 - Measurement intervals for each sensor
 - LED indicator settings for debugging
 - Plant names and images
+- Soil moisture thresholds

+The UI includes visual indicators for plants that need attention, making it easy to identify which plants require watering at a glance.
+A notification bell icon allows users to subscribe to or unsubscribe from push notifications with a single click.

+The frontend functions as a Progressive Web App (PWA), providing an app-like experience with several key benefits:
+- Offline capability for viewing recent plant data during connectivity issues
+- Home screen installation without app store distribution
+- Background notification processing even when the app isn't active
+- Responsive design adapting to different devices and screen sizes

 ## Data Storage

-The system employs two specialized databases: InfluxDB for time-series sensor data and SQLite for configuration state and metadata.
+The system employs two specialized databases: InfluxDB for time-series sensor data and SQLite for configuration state, metadata, and notification subscriptions.
 This separation allows each database to handle its specific task efficiently while maintaining system coherence through Node-RED's orchestration.

+The SQLite database stores:
+- Node configurations with names, intervals, and LED states
+- Soil moisture threshold values for each plant
+- Image references for plant visualization
+- Push notification subscription information

+InfluxDB handles all sensor measurements with timestamps, supporting historical data analysis and trend visualization across different time periods.

 ## Implementation Details